PhotoboothProject/photobooth/faq/faq.md

 - Secure origin or exception required!
   - [Prefer Secure Origins For Powerful New Features](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339)
   - [Enabling the Microphone/Camera in Chrome for (Local) Unsecure Origins](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features)
-- Admin panel config *"Device cam takes picture"* can be used to take a picture from this preview instead using gphoto / digicamcontrol / raspistill.
+- Admin panel config *"Device cam takes picture"* can be used to take a picture from this preview instead using gphoto / digicamcontrol / raspistill / libcamera-still.

 #### Preview _"from URL"_
 If you like to have the same preview independent of the device you access Photobooth from: